DylanFox/Marmoset_Reach_Grasp/README.md

 #### Heatmaps

-Here we generate heatmaps for each parameter measured (e.g. max velocity) based on the p-values and effect sizes obtained from a permutation analysis comparing experimental conditions (e.g. control v.s. lesioned or left v.s. right hand)
+Here we generate heatmaps for each parameter measured (e.g. max velocity) based on the p-values and effect sizes obtained from a permutation analysis comparing experimental conditions (e.g. control v.s. lesioned or left v.s. right hand).
+Using example data given just running Generate_Heatmaps.m will provide you with the heatmaps produced in this study.

+**Files to use** - Generate_Heatmaps.m
+**Dependecies** - Permutation_Heatmaps.m, permutationTest.m

 ```
-Give examples
+Generate_Heatmaps;
 ```

 #### Normalised Curves